Q: How Can I Recall an Email?

 Step 7 Oh, and by the way, the instructions you just read apply to all versions of Outlook: 2007, 2010, 2013, 2016, and 2019; Outlook for Office 365 as well.
 That saves you a lot of trouble, doesn't it?
 One simple tutorial that caters to all of them.
 Now that's great value for time!

 Okay, so you've successfully recalled your email and it's now back with you, safe and sound, right?
 The message will be just as it was when you sent it, right?
 Wrong!
 That isn't always the case.
 Several factors can alter the original email, so consider that.
 Here are some of them:

 It should also be pointed out that using Outlook on your phone to recall an email is pointless because it won't work.
 So, there you have it.

 Gmail has a nifty little feature called "Undo".
-You can undo just about any action you carry out thanks to it.
-The feature is deactivated by default, so have to manually activate it.
-Once you do, the feature will appear at the bottom of the Gmail when you execute certain actions.
-For instance, an action that entails moving messages or emails between the various folders within your Gmail.
+You can carry out the "Undo" feature.
+Once you do, the feature will appear at the bottom of Gmail when you execute certain actions.
 But don't dilly-dally when you want to recall an email because you're only given a 5 to 30-second window to act (thankfully, you can change this to suit your preferences).

 Step 1 Launch your browser, go to Gmail.com, and log into your account.
 On the upper right section of the screen, you'll see the "Settings" icon ( a gear).
 Click it, then click "Settings."

 Step 2 Next, choose the "General" tab.
 You'll see several options.
 Look for "Undo Send".
 There's going to be a dropdown menu to its right where you can select the exact number of seconds you can have to recall or undo any email you send (30 seconds is recommended).
 Scroll to the bottom of the page and click on "Save Changes."